Disruptive Processes

 Introduction

-The ever-increasing demand for reducing energy consumption in steel making means that using near-net shape casting is desirable.
-Different casting options are available, such as belt casting, thick/thin slab casting and strip casting, with associated differences in cooling rate and as-cast thickness.
-The cooling rates typically range from 0.6 °C/s for conventional thick slab continuous casting, to 500 °C/s for twin roll strip casting with as-cast thicknesses from around 1 mm to 250 mm [1].
+The ever-increasing demand for reducing energy consumption in steel making means that using near-net shape casting is desirable along with the use of higher scrap content.
+Different casting options, such as belt casting, thick/thin slab and strip casting, give varying cooling rates (CR) and as-cast thicknesses.
+The cooling rates typically range from 0.6 °C/s for conventional thick slab continuous casting, to 500 °C/s for twin roll strip casting with as-cast thicknesses from around 1 mm to 250 mm.
+The role of cooling rate and composition on micro-segregation, considering Mn and Cu, has been studied in this project.

 Next Steps

-The effect of cooling rate on the solidification structure (SDAS) and segregation behaviour when residual elements (particularly Cu, Sn and Ni) are present will be investigated in the next stage of the work.
-A DP800 composition with the addition of Cu composition of 0.6 wt % will be cast into the wedge mould.
-Table 1 gives the partition coefficients, obtained from Thermocalc, and diffusion rates of the main elements present at 1480 ℃.
-The data suggest similar partitioning behaviour but different back diffusion rates for Mn and Cu.
+The effect of cooling rate on the solidification structure (SDAS) and segregation behaviour when residual elements (i.e. Cu) will be investigated in the next stage of the work.
+Similar partitioning behaviour for Mn and Cu is predicted by Thermocalc, but different back diffusion rates are expected.
 The influence of the residuals on the SDAS and then the SR for both Mn and Cu at different cooling rates will be explored.